-- line marking the goal area to a point situated at least six metres behind the goal-posts, - prohibit photographers from passing over these lines, - forbid the use of artificial lighting in the form of "flashlights".
+- restrict the number of photographers around the field of play, - have a line ("photographers' line") marked behind the goal-lines at least two metres from the corner flag going through a point situated at least 3.5 metres behind the intersection of the goal-line with the line marking the goal area to a point situated at least six metres behind the goal-posts, - prohibit photographers from passing over these lines. - forbid the use of artificial lighting in the form of "flashlights".